sam-herman/sam-herman.github.io/blogs/concurrent-graph-construction.md

 ---

 **Try it yourself**: The jVector plugin with concurrent construction is available now.
 Check out the [installation guide](https://github.com/opensearch-project/opensearch-jvector) and join the discussion in the [OpenSearch community forum](https://forum.opensearch.org/).

+**Read on OpenSearch blog**: This article is also available on the [official OpenSearch blog](https://opensearch.org/blog/breaking-the-single-thread-bottleneck-concurrent-vector-graph-construction-in-opensearch/).

 **Next steps**: We're already working on the next generation of optimizations, including adaptive graph construction and GPU-accelerated vector operations.
 Stay tuned for more updates from Datastax and the OpenSearch team.